 Shut up and sign this legal document that entitles me to half your shit and custody of your kids whenever the fuck I feel like it!

-Does that sound odd?
-Does that sound off?
+Does that sound right?
 Does that sound like something any woman would say out loud?
 Of course not.
 Women wouldn’t say this out loud these days any more than a man would order them to make him a sandwich.
 However, this dynamic is an inescapable part of modern gender dynamics and it’s making us hate each other way more than we should.

 I’ve discussed before on this blog how certain cultural taboos are driving the two genders apart and ruining our sex lives.
 At least those taboos and quirks aren’t legally enforced.
 What I just described though does have the full weight of the law behind it.
 We don’t call it a taboo though.
 We call it no-fault divorce.

 I can already sense some people cringing at the mere mention of the word.
 Divorce is one of those few concepts that’s hard to make sexy, even for an aspiring erotica/romance writer.
 I know how ugly it can get.
 I come from a family that was shaped by divorce.
 While my family never let it get too ugly, it’s still the ultimate mood-killer that can turn any kind of passion into a toxic (not to mention expensive) mistake.